ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

           "ruf=mailto:failure-reports@thirdparty.example.net" )
 ~~~

-In this case only the ruf= tag is actually overridden, because, in the
+In this case only the "ruf" tag is actually overridden, because, in the
 previous example, failure reporting is the only reporting type that was
 directed to the third party Report Consumer.